AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

 	ldr  r3, [r2, #28]
 	ldr  r3, [r2, #28]

-The first two statements load register 2 (r2) and register 1 (r1) with the subprogram parameters, that is, the port and pin, respectively.
+The first two statements load register 2 (r2) and register 1 (r1) with the subprogram parameters, i.e., the port and pin, respectively.
 Register 2 gets the starting address of the port record, in particular.
 (Offset #28 is the location of the LCKR register.
 The port is passed by reference so that address is actually that of the hardware device.)

 We will have separately declared procedure :ada:`Lock` with inlining enabled, so whenever we call the procedure we will get the exact assembly language sequence required to lock the indicated pin on the given port, without any additional code for a procedure call.